Axentro/guide/mining/how-to-mine.md

 # Mining

-## Mining using the Axem cli

 There are 2 ways to mine currently.

-* MinAxnt - cross platform miner (Recommended)
+* `MinAxnt` - cross platform miner (Recommended)
-* Axem - runs on Linux, MacOs and currently must be compiled from the Axentro source code
+* `Axem` - runs on Linux, MacOs and currently must be compiled from the Axentro source code

-You can mine against the testnet or mainnet:
+You can mine against the testnet (for experimenting) or mainnet (for real):

 * [http://testnet.axentro.io](http://testnet.axentro.io)
 * [http://mainnet.axentro.io](http://mainnet.axentro.io)